MicrosoftDocs/architecture-center/docs/guide/sap/sap-s4hana-content.md

 To achieve high IOPS and disk bandwidth throughput, the common practices in storage volume [performance optimization](/azure/virtual-machines/linux/premium-storage-performance) apply to your Storage layout.
 For example, if you combine multiple disks to create a striped disk volume, you can improve IO performance.
 By enabling the read cache on storage content that changes infrequently, you can enhance the speed of data retrieval.
 For recommendations about storage configurations for various VM sizes when you run SAP HANA, see [SAP HANA Azure virtual machine storage configurations](/azure/virtual-machines/workloads/sap/hana-vm-operations-storage).

-[Ultra disk](/azure/virtual-machines/linux/disks-enable-ultra-ssd) is a new generation of storage that meets intensive IOPS and the transfer bandwidth demands of applications such as SAP HANA.
+[Ultra Disk Storage](/azure/virtual-machines/linux/disks-enable-ultra-ssd) is a new generation of storage that meets intensive IOPS and the transfer bandwidth demands of applications such as SAP HANA.
 You can dynamically change the performance of ultra disks and independently configure metrics like IOPS and MB/s without rebooting your VM.
-When Ultra SSD is available, we recommend Ultra SSD over Write Accelerator.
+When Ultra Disk Storage is available, we recommend Ultra Disk Storage over Write Accelerator.

 Some SAP applications require frequent communication with the database.
 Network latency between the application and database layers, due to proximity distance, can adversely impact application performance.
 Azure [proximity placement groups](/azure/virtual-machines/workloads/sap/sap-proximity-placement-scenarios) set a placement constraint for VMs that are deployed in availability sets.
 Within the logical construct of a group, colocation and performance are favored over scalability, availability, and cost.
 Proximity placement groups can greatly improve the user experience for most SAP applications.
 For scripts and utilities that are available on GitHub for proximity placement groups, see [Azure Proximity Placement Groups](https://github.com/msftphleiten/proximity-placement-groups).